 Triglyceride values for fasting/non-fasting are very different.
 Triglycerides may be used for LDL calculation only if fasting=true.
-We recommend including triglycerides together with an item for fasting status.
+Incusion is only possible together with an item for fasting status.

+Discussion:

-Discussion: Graham Leese: Fasting samples are not important for most lipids, with the exception of triglycerides.
+- Fasting samples are not important for most lipids, with the exception of triglycerides.
 In data sets it is often very difficult to know if a triglycerides recording is fasting or not.
 The values for fasting/non-fasting are very different.
-Information of Triglycerides is likely to be very inaccurate, as we will often (usually?) not know the fasting status.

-Therefore for the majority of cases it will not be possible to calculate LDL cholesterol because:

-- a) many patients with diabetes (esp if on insulin) find it very difficult to come to clinic fasted - b) for the majority we shall not know if they are fasted or not
+Information of Triglycerides is likely to be very inaccurate, as we will often (usually?) not know the fasting status. - Very few patients have LDL measured directly, a calculation is used instead (Friedemann equation).
+Therefore for the majority of cases it will not be possible to calculate LDL cholesterol because: - a) many patients with diabetes (esp if on insulin) find it very difficult to come to clinic fasted - b) for the majority we shall not know if they are fasted or not - Therefor it was agreed to stick to Total cholesterol and HDL-cholesterol measurements → Use Total cholesterol/HDL ratio instead of LDL - Total cholesterol / HDL ratio: A value of 4.5 is the target value for diabetic patients a value >8.0 means high risk, an indicator for this threshold may be introduced later

-Sven Skeie: True- fasting status often unavailable but I think TG still should be included.

-Peter Beck: FQSD has a data item for fasting (y/n) - In Austria people come to clinic fasted